 DR. SEUSS'S ABC BOARD GAME

 CAT'S HAT COUNT

 Students and their parents each got a sheet of paper full of cat's hats.
-They took turns rolling a die, and colouring in that many hats.
-The first one to colour in all of their hats was the winner.
+They took turns rolling a die, and coloring in that many hats.
+The first one to color in all of their hats was the winner.